ghost1372/Documents/source/handycontrol/extend_controls/growl/index.md

 {% endnote %}

 {% note warning %}
-In this case, you don't need to set `controls:Growl.GrowlParent="True"` in xaml.
+In this case, you don't need to set `hc:Growl.GrowlParent="True"` in xaml.
 {% endnote %}

 # Display information notifications in any `StackPanel` container